9 Ways to Create a Handicap Accessible Home

 One of Rosemarie's biggest items on the list is also one of the most important.
 A no lip, curbless shower that transforms the shower into a handicap shower stall and allows someone in a wheelchair to roll right in.
 A channel drain is extremely important for the safety of the chair user.
 "Channel drains get water out quicker and makes showering safer," says Rosemarie.
 Plus, she said, a wheelchair accessible shower should be large enough to allow for a caretaker or professional aid if you need assistance.

 Install a Shower Chair or Shower Bench Option

-Similarly, a shower chair or shower bench is obviously needed for accessible showers.
+Similarly, a shower chair or shower bench is obviously needed for handicap showers.
 Rosemarie prefers the foldable option mounted on the wall so there are fewer complications with setting up and it leaves ample space for other family members to use who may not need the chair or bench option.

 Install Safety Grab Bars

 Grab bars with wall reinforcement should be installed in key locations like around a handicap toilet or shower for adequate handicap bathroom design.
 Before installation, safety grab bars should be tested before installation in a handicap accessible bathroom in order to ensure they are installed at the proper height and secure to support a user's weight.
 An improperly installed grab bar is just as dangerous as no grab bar at all.

 Especially important for both the kitchen and the bathroom areas are convenient countertop heights.
 Rosemarie's husband is 6'4" tall and uses a 40-inch high countertop for preparing food, but for Rosemarie, she prefers her 30-inch countertop for meal prep, while a 34-inch cooktop and sink works well for both of them.
 Also think about handicap accessible design in a laundry room.
 Counterspace there is often higher for folding and hampers may be too high to use easily.
 Lower at least a portion so everyone in the family can help with much-needed chores.